lightning/bolts/02-peer-protocol.md

 #### Requirements

-A sending node MUST set the most significant bit in `temporary-channel-id`, and MUST ensure it is unique from any other channel id with the same peer.
+A sending node MUST ensure `temporary-channel-id` is unique from any other channel id with the same peer.
 The sender MUST set `funding-satoshis` to less than 2^24 satoshi.
 The sender MUST set `push-msat` to equal or less than to 1000 * `funding-satoshis`.
 The sender SHOULD set `to-self-delay` sufficient to ensure the sender